BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ## Advanced options

-When requesting bitcoin there is some options that can offer unique experiences but are more suited for advanced users who know what they are doing.
+When requesting bitcoin, there are some options that can offer unique experiences but are more suited for advanced users who know what they are doing.

 ### Invoice expirations